tortillasman254/tortillasman254/README.md

 - 👀 I’m currently working on some forgotten tools
 - 🌱 I’m currently learning python expert
 - 📫 How to reach me : add me on discord ! : ledjfou
-- ⚡ When I'm bored : I search good tools on discord that are forgotten and rameka them !
+- ⚡ When I'm bored : I search good tools on github that are forgotten and remake them !

 <!---
 tortillasman254/tortillasman254 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.